How to Safely Store Secrets in GitHub

 Before we think about how and where we can hide such information, let’s first answer the question – why put it in the repository at all?

-Well, somehow GitHub needs to know this data to be able to run a given job in our workflow.
+Well, somehow GitHub needs this data to execute a specific job in our workflow.
 That is why a special storage mechanism for such secrets was created.
 We can create them on several levels: repository, environment, or organization.

-When a workflow run is added to the queue then organization and repository level secrets are read.
-In turn, environment ones while a job starts.
+When a workflow run is added to the queue, then organization and repository-level secrets are read.
+In turn, the environment-level secrets are accessed when the job starts.

-We can, and even should, limit access to this secret information to the maximum.
-Make sure to properly grant permissions!
+We can, and even should, limit access to this secret information to the maximum by properly configuring access secrets.
+Make sure to properly grant access and permissions!
 For example, for environment-level secrets, we can assign a given reviewer who will manage access.
 Thanks to this, each workflow job will have to receive such access to be able to access a given secret.
 A very useful function and extremely important from the security perspective and management of our project.

 How to add the secrets in GitHub?